What Determines the Severity of Injury in Arc Flash

 Intensity of an Arc Flash

-The intensity of an arc flash is influenced by several factors, including the electrical system parameters, such as voltage and fault current.
+Several factors, including the electrical system parameters, such as voltage and fault current, influence an arc flash's intensity.
 The presence of protective devices, like circuit breakers and fuses, also plays a significant role in controlling the intensity by interrupting the fault quickly.

 Moreover, the condition and maintenance of electrical equipment are critical.
 Well-maintained equipment is less likely to experience faults that can lead to severe arc flash incidents.
 An arc flash risk assessment, as outlined in NFPA 70E, helps identify and mitigate potential hazards within an electrical system.